How to Create a Mintable SPL Token on Solana

 4. Keeping mint authority on a hot wallet

 If your mint authority wallet is compromised, an attacker may mint new supply.
-That is not exactly the branding moment most projects dream of.
+This can create serious supply and reputation issues for a project.

 5. Revoking too early

-If you revoke mint authority before minting the intended final supply, the token is permanently capped at the current supply.
+If you revoke mint authority before minting the intended planned supply, future minting is unavailable in most standard cases and the on-chain supply may remain capped at the current amount.

 6. Testing directly on Mainnet